EnsembleUI/ensemble_docs/pages/actions/resume-audio.md

 # resumeAudio

-resumeAudio action allows users to resume a previously paused audio
+The resumeAudio action allows users to resume a previously paused audio

 ### Properties